cloudevents/spec/amqp-protocol-binding.md

 This specification does not further define any of the [CloudEvents][ce] event attributes.

-Two of the event attributes, `datacontenttype` and `data` are handled specially and mapped onto AMQP constructs, all other attributes are transferred as metadata without further interpretation.
+One event attribute, `datacontenttype` is handled specially in *binary* content mode and mapped onto the AMQP content-type message property.
+All other attributes are transferred as metadata without further interpretation.

 This mapping is intentionally robust against changes, including the addition and removal of event attributes, and also accommodates vendor extensions to the event metadata.
-Any mention of event attributes other than `datacontenttype` and `data` is exemplary.
+Any mention of event attributes other than `datacontenttype` is exemplary.

-### 2.1. datacontenttype Attribute

-The `datacontenttype` attribute is assumed to contain a [RFC2046][rfc2046] compliant media-type expression.

-### 2.2. data

-`data` is assumed to contain opaque application data that is encoded as declared by the `datacontenttype` attribute.

-An application is free to hold the information in any in-memory representation of its choosing, but as the value is transposed into AMQP as defined in this specification, the assumption is that the `data` value is made available as a sequence of bytes.

-For instance, if the declared `datacontenttype` is `application/json;charset=utf-8`, the expectation is that the `data` value is made available as [UTF-8][rfc3629] encoded JSON text for use in AMQP.

 ## 3. AMQP Message Mapping